French Imperial Navy: Napoleon's reforms

 However, a good navy takes many years to build, not only ships, but an ample reserve of skilled officers and sailors.
 At first, Napoleon wrongly presumed that uniting the fleets of Spain and Holland to that of France would automatically produce a great fleet – like gathering the contingents for the Grande Armée.
 Skilled manpower was always a problem for the fleet, which Napoleon tackled with increasingly military measures.
 A first experiment had been the formation of the Légion Nautique during the French campaign in Egypt and Syria.
 Following the defeat of the French fleet at Abukir, nearly 2,500 sailors and Marine artillerymen were stranded in Alexandria and used to form the new legion during October and November 1798.
 Issued with arms and uniforms, the new legion had eight companies of fusiliers, one of grenadiers, and sections of artillery and pioneers.
 General Bonaparte noted that the sailors could be trained and led quite efficiently in a militarised organisation.
 He did not forget this.
 The Légion Nautique was repatriated to France at British expense in September 1801, but disbanded after returning.
 Many of the veterans of this legion would later serve in the famed Sailors of the Imperial Guard.
+Napoleon's reforms also included an administrative restructuring, as on April 1800 he ordered the creation of six maritime districts, each headed by maritime prefect who combined civil and military authorities in his duties.